Mexicali Baja California, Mexico Travel Guide

 Special dishes during holidays.

-Halal or Kosher restaurants or items are very limited, if available at all.
+Halal or Kosher restaurants or items are very limited, where possible at all.
 Adhering strictly towards these diets might be challenging.

 Plan meals carefully and communicate needs clearly.